alexyzha/Algorithms/string-matching/README.md

 - ~~["Minimum Window Substring"](https://leetcode.com/problems/minimum-window-substring) - A problem that combines string processing with a sliding window.~~ solved with map (array) and bitmasking
 - ~~["Group Anagrams"](https://leetcode.com/problems/group-anagrams/) - Involves sorting and hashing of string characters.~~ Solved using hashmap and string sorting
 - ~~["Valid Anagram"](https://leetcode.com/problems/valid-anagram/) - Simple string comparison and character counting.~~ Solved using single map (vector), who needs hashmap anyways?
-- ~~["Palindrome Pairs"](https://leetcode.com/problems/palindrome-pairs/) - Can be approached with hashing or trie data structures.~~~ ....beaten with rolling hash + reverse hash + map.
+- ~~["Palindrome Pairs"](https://leetcode.com/problems/palindrome-pairs/) - Can be approached with hashing or trie data structures.~~ ....beaten with rolling hash + reverse hash + map.
 Also learned the pallindrome prefix/suffix property (think: xyzll zyx, zyx llxyz)
 - ["Word Ladder II"](https://leetcode.com/problems/word-ladder-ii/) - A more complex problem involving string transformations and BFS.
 - ["Wildcard Matching"](https://leetcode.com/problems/wildcard-matching/) - Involves dynamic programming and string matching with wildcards.
 - ["Regular Expression Matching"](https://leetcode.com/problems/regular-expression-matching/) - A challenging problem that can be solved with dynamic programming or backtracking.
 - ~~["Find All Anagrams in a String"](https://leetcode.com/problems/find-all-anagrams-in-a-string/) - Involves sliding window and character frequency counting.~~ solved with bitmask and array map
 - ~~["Repeated DNA Sequences"](https://leetcode.com/problems/repeated-dna-sequences/description/) - String processing with hashing or bit manipulation.~~ Solved with fixed-length sliding window + string compare
-- ["ZigZag Conversion"](https://leetcode.com/problems/zigzag-conversion/) - Involves rearranging characters in a string in a specific pattern.
+- ~~["ZigZag Conversion"](https://leetcode.com/problems/zigzag-conversion/) - Involves rearranging characters in a string in a specific pattern.~~ string vector, push back in zigzagging pattern, change direction using bool + ternary operator

 ## Codeforces Problems on String Processing and Matching
 - ~~["Password"](https://codeforces.com/problemset/problem/126/B) - Classic problem that can be solved using KMP algorithm.
 (Codeforces Round #126 (Div.
 2))~~ Solved with map and queue and Z-function...